The Essential Tech Question for Schools: What Are the Teacher's Objectives?

 One of the things that we are doing is we’re bringing the Legos back.
 We have some coding labs that are coming into every elementary school, where we’re going to be using the Scratch coding software from MIT in conjunction with these Lego kits.

 [While visiting classrooms], I’m amazed that these teachers have limitations in their classrooms.
 I’m used to seeing projectors on walls.
-We [at RSU 40] have projectors on carts.
+We [at RSU 40] have [some] projectors on carts.
 So, in some ways, I’ve taken a couple of steps back.
 But it’s also nice to have that perspective on where we can go from there.
+The five-year plan includes upgrading classroom technology over the next couple of years.
 But they do a great job using those tools in the classroom.
 And my goal is to get around and see what the kids are actually doing on their Chromebooks because I haven’t probably seen enough of that yet.

 What are the biggest tech challenges facing your district right now?